Hollfelder-Lab/lrDMS-IRED/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Hollfelder-Lab/lrDMS-IRED/blob/main/notebooks/Epistasis_analysis.ipynb)

 After having opened the notebook in Colab, the python scripts `analysis_utils.py` and `plotting_utils.py` from the src folder need to be uploaded.
 These scripts contain the core functions for the analyses and plots to be carried out.
-Also, the csv file `MePy_merge_filtered_260923.csv` from the data folder containing the DMS data along side the distance matrix npy file `min_dimer_distances.npy` must be uploaded
+Also, the csv file `srired_active_data.csv` from the data folder containing the DMS data along side the distance matrix npy file `min_dimer_distances.npy` must be uploaded

 ## 🧪 Data